 Below you can find the full Shark Week 2023 schedule, which includes every show airing during Shark Week plus the dates & times to catch them live.
 All of them can be watched on Max anytime after the air date.

 What is Shark Week?

-Shark Week began as a marketing ploy to get people watching the Discovery Channel mid-summer, a somewhat tongue-in-cheek play on the fear of sharks at the beach.
-Since then, Shark Week has become a legitimate phenomenon that’s earned a place in cultural vernacular.
-From mentions on 30 Rock to t-shirts (opens in new tab) and references in movies, Shark Week has arguably done more to raise sharks’ profile than anything since "Jaws."
+Since its inception, Shark Week has clearly earned a place in cultural vernacular.
+From mentions on 30 Rock to references in movies, Shark Week has arguably done more to raise sharks’ profile than anything since the first Jaws movie.
+The phenomenon isn’t limited to the U.S. either, as millions of viewers from all over the world tune in each year.

 What shows are running during Shark Week?